citadel

 One evening we dine in the village and the residents magically appear—playing cards laughing, and drinking.
 Where have they been hiding?

 We sit outdoors at A Forge, a restaurant overlooking the valley.
-By the time we head back to our hotel, everyone has disappeared, and the town is silent yet again.
+By the time we head back to our hotel, everyone has disappeared, and the town is silent again.

 Corsica Travels: Beaches